gpubrr042/ImagoAI/README.md

 To distinguish into a binary classification we divide the vomitoxin level as per the median into binary classification problem as the distribution is rightly-skewed.

 It seems to be a practical choice for food safety applications where a threshold determines actionability

+# Attention Mechnaism(Bonus)
+Transformer with Attention

+Transformerss excel at capturing long-range dependencies,which could be advantageous if spectral bands have complex, non-local interactions related to vomitoxin levels.

+Unlike CNNs, which focus on local patterns, Transformers use attention to weigh all bands simultaneously, potentially capturing global spectral relationships relevant to vomitoxin.